Pituophis melanoleucus lodingi: Ecology

-Conversation status
+Conservation status

 In addition to the state-level conservation statuses previously noted, the black pinesnake has been classified by NatureServe as G4T1?; this means that while the species, P. melanoleucus, is "apparently secure", the specific subspecies of P. m. lodingi is "critically imperiled".
 NatureServe defines "apparently secure" as "[a]t fairly low risk of extinction or collapse" and "vulnerable" as "[a]t very high risk of extinction or collapse".
 However, the question mark indicates inexact numeric rank with regard to the subspecies conservation status.
 Separately, the U.S. Fish and Wildlife Service (USFWS) has designated the black pinesnake as "Threatened" since 2015.

 The subspecies P. m. lodingi is threatened primarily due to habitat loss, though it is also affected by snake fungal disease and intentional killing by humans.
 In the original rule by the USFWS, it was determined that, in addition to the previously listed factors, the black pinesnake is threatened by degradation and fragmentation of habitat due to silviculture, urbanization, fire suppression, and road mortality.
 Fragmentation of these habitats leads to genetic drift.
 Habitat loss, in the case of the black pinesnake, is primarily due to conversion of habitat to incompatible uses, like commercial forestry, agriculture, and urban development, though climate change also plays a factor in reducing available habitat.